kliewerdaniel/news23/README.md

 # Rhetorical Devices, Citation & Authority, Uncertainty & Probability, and Structural Preferences
 ```

-### Prompt Generation
+### Integrated Prompt Generation

-The system uses three main prompt types, each incorporating the persona's quantized traits:
+The system maintains consistent writing style through quantified traits that inform every interaction with the LLM.
+Each prompt type below incorporates all persona traits to ensure a cohesive voice throughout the broadcast:

 1. **Article Summary Prompt:**
 ```